 Seven Types Of NYC Fire Sprinkler System Repairs

 The fire sprinkler system heads we see above us in so many public spaces are there to keep us safe from a fire.
 We take for granted that these systems are life savers and not just building-code requirements.
-These fire suppression systems are sophisticated systems delivering a very basic service: water to extinguish a fire.
+These fire sprinkler systems are sophisticated systems delivering a very basic service: water to extinguish a fire.
 And because these systems are not constantly active, but rather they lay in wait for the unexpected to strike, their maintenance and repair are critical functions during down time.

 The Seven Types of Fire Sprinkler Systems

-- Dry pipe systems—probably the second-most-common type of fire suppression system in use today.
+- Dry pipe systems—probably the second-most-common type of fire sprinkler system in use today.
 These systems do not hold water within the pipes, which could burst if they ever froze.
 A positive air pressure is maintained in the pipe to keep closed a check valve to prevent water intrusion from other sources, like other pipes.
 Dry pipe systems are most often used in facilities that go unheated during cold winter weather (like parking garages).
 When a fire is detected, a valve releases the air pressure within the system, and that allows water to flow freely to extinguish the fire.

-- Deluge systems—a fire suppression system where all the sprinkler heads that are connected to the water deliver pipes “open” (i.e., not individually activated).
+- Deluge systems—a fire sprinkler system where all the sprinkler heads that are connected to the water deliver pipes “open” (i.e., not individually activated).
 No water is present in the pipes on a constant basis, like a dry pipe system.
 When a separate fire detection system detects a fire, it sends a signal to open a valve and lets water freely on the fire.

 - Foam water sprinkler systems—uses a mixture of foam and water through special nozzles to encapsulate a burning transformer, fuel tank, or vehicle.